Jabble/tamu-rdm-workshops/modules/making-plans.md

 ### Exercise: Answering questions
-- Which of the above questions does your example Data Managament Plan answer?
+- Which of the above questions does your example Data Management Plan answer?
 Which are omitted?
 - Might any omitted information be be useful to know?

 ## References